iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 **Remarks**

-The conjugate function $f^\star(x)$'s value provides the least offset of the affine functions that is below the functon $f$, given the slope of the affine function.
+The conjugate function $f^\star(x)$'s value provides the least offset of the affine functions that is below the function $f$, given the slope of the affine function.

 In fact, one can go on and make the claim the the epigraph of the original function is contains within all the halfspaces defined by the convex conjugate functions.
 Therefore, using the above inequality, we can easily obtain that: